The Fall of Armie Hammer: Allegations and Aftermath Explored

 Content warning: This article discusses sexual assault allegations.

 Who would've thought that former Hollywood heartthrob Armie Hammer would wind up known for having a dark side?
 He truly ruined Luca Guadagnino's Call Me by Your Name forever.
-In Discovery Plus's upcoming docuseries House of Hammer, the vile sexual assault allegations against him, as well as his dark family history, will be explored and unveiled.
+In Discovery Plus's docuseries House of Hammer, the vile sexual assault allegations against him, as well as his dark family history, are explored and unveiled.

 Article continues below advertisement